aeternity/protocol/CHANNELS.md

 ```

 - `chain_hash`: transaction hash of the chain you want to use
-- `temporary_channel_id`:
+- `temporary_channel_id`: (***TODO***: how to derive this)
-- `lock_period`: time in blocks until a channel closing is to be accepted
+- `lock_period`: time in blocks until a channel closing is to be accepted if not
-  if not mutual or in general for peers to wait for new messages.
+  mutual or in general for peers to wait for new messages.
 - `push_amount`: initial deposit in favour of the participant by the initiator
 - `initiator_amount`: amount the initiator is willing to commit
 - `responder_amount`: amount the initiator wants the responder to commit
-- `channel_reserve`: the minimum amount both peers need to maintain, s.t.
+- `channel_reserve`: the minimum amount both peers need to maintain, s.t. both
-  both have to lose something in case they act maliciously
+  have to lose something in case they act maliciously
-- `initiator_pubkey`:
+- `initiator_pubkey`: the account that the initiator wants to use to open the
+  channel

 (***TODO***: what's the appropriate size for the amounts.
 Do we want to
 discourage channels from holding big amounts?)

 (***TODO***: participant? receiver? responder?
 Naming is hard.)

 At some point state channels might exist across different chains, at which point
 specifying a `chain_hash` will become mandatory.

 The `lock_period` can be freely chosen.
 Setting it too high might lock up funds